abdelrazekrizk/Developing-and-Deploying-a-Basic-Web-Application-on-Amazon-EKS/README.md

 `<instance-id>` with your **instance-ids**. <br>

 - Remember to always follow the best practices and guidelines provided by your cloud provider to ensure a smooth and efficient cleanup process.
-- Regularly reviewing and optimizing your resource utilization can not only save costs but also improve the overall performance and efficiency of your cloud infrastructure.
+- Regularly reviewing and optimizing your resource utilization can not only save costs but also improve the overall performance and efficiency of your cloud infrastructure.<br>
+Follow the Official Documunts `Deleting an Amazon EKS cluster` [here](https://docs.aws.amazon.com/eks/latest/userguide/delete-cluster.html)

   Keep in mind that this example is minimal and focuses on the basic steps. <br>
   In a production scenario, you would likely include more `features`, `security measures`, and `configurations`.<br>